dustinpfister/blog_posts/_posts/threejs-svg-loader.md

 ### More than one file to use beyond just that of threejs alone

-In these examples I am using more than one extral file beyond just that of the core threejs librray.
-For one thing the SVG loader itself is not baked into the core of the threejs librray, but rather it is an addtional optional loader that can be [found in the examples folder of the threejs github reposatory](https://github.com/mrdoob/three.js/blob/r140/examples/js/loaders/SVGLoader.js).
-So I am linking to the threejs library and the SVGLoader.js file as well just when it comes to offical code from the repo on Github.
+In these examples I am using more than one extral file beyond just that of the core threejs library.
+For one thing the SVG loader itself is not baked into the core of the threejs library, but rather it is an additional optional loader that can be [found in the examples folder of the threejs github repository](https://github.com/mrdoob/three.js/blob/r140/examples/js/loaders/SVGLoader.js).
+So I am linking to the threejs library and the SVGLoader.js file as well just when it comes to official code from the repo on Github.
 On top of that I am also linking to my own javaScript files on an example by example basis, and of course I am also loading one or more SVG files as well.

 ### Source code and SVG assets are up on my Github

-The source code examples that I am writing about here, as well as the SVG asssets, and addtonal notes and files [can be found in my test threejs reposatory up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-svg-loader).
+The source code examples that I am writing about here, as well as the SVG assets, and additional notes and files [can be found in my test threejs repository up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-svg-loader).

 ### Version Numbers Matter